surajjagdev/SlackMates/README.md

 ## Build Status

 This application is building in progress.
 ECON listening error, just restart server again.
 Will change nodemon to concurrently after.
+#Folder slackmate-client
+created as separate repo, conflicts as submodule.
+Clone and put folder into this repo folder(SlackMate).
+Scripts on this repo are for both client and this repo in this folder.

 ## Tech/Framework Used